 Each weekend I’d go shopping and come home with a new handbag or a new pair of shoes.
 It never occurred to me to pay with my own cash.

 I always got out the plastic, swiped and was on my merry way with my new purchase.

-After a few years of running up balances on multiple credit cards and transferring between cards in order to access more cash, I finally came to my senses when I had to fill in a loan application to purchase an investment property.
+After a few years of running up balances on multiple credit cards and transferring between cards in order to access more cash, I finally came to my senses when I had to fill in a loan application to pay my tax bill.